ibm-cloud-docs/image-templates/image_index.md

 Complete the following steps to create an image template of a virtual server.

+Image template automation doesn't support software add-ons.
+You need to remove the add-on software to create an image template.
+{: important}

-1. Go to your console's device menu and make sure that you have the correct account permissions to complete the tasks.
+1. Go to the console device menu and make sure that you have the correct account permissions to complete the tasks.
 2. From the **Devices** menu, select **Device List**.
 3. Click the virtual server that you want to use to create an image template.

-    Check the **Passwords** tab of the **Device Details** page.
-Ensure that any passwords listed on the **Device Details** page match the actual operating system passwords and any other software add-on passwords.
+4. Check the **Passwords** tab of the **Device Details** page.
+Make sure that any passwords that are listed on the **Device Details** page match the actual operating system passwords and any other software add-on passwords.
 If passwords do not match, virtual servers that are created from this image template fail.
-    {: tip}

-4. From the **Actions** menu, select **Create Image Template** and complete the required fields.
+5. From the **Actions** menu, select **Create Image Template** and complete the fields.

-For more information, see [**Creating an image template**](/docs/image-templates?topic=image-templates-creating-an-image-template).
+For more information about creating image templates, see [**Creating an image template**](/docs/image-templates?topic=image-templates-creating-an-image-template).

 ## Next steps
 {: #next-steps}

 After the image template is created, you can [order more virtual servers](/docs/image-templates?topic=image-templates-ordering-an-instance-from-an-image-template) based on the template.
 Your new virtual servers have the same configurations that are included in the image template.